Video Catches Ocean Polluters in the Act

 Video shot by a deckhand was the key piece of evidence that helped convict the owner of a Puget Sound fishing vessel for violating the Clean Water Act.

-This week, a federal jury handed down a “guilty” verdict after the week-long trial of Bingham Fox, who owns the 80 foot Native Sun.
+A federal jury handed down a “guilty” verdict this week after the week-long trial of Bingham Fox, who owns the 80 foot Native Sun.

-Jurors determined that Fox intentionally dumped oily bilge water into the port of Blaine, Washington.
+Jurors determined that Fox intentionally dumped oily bilge water into the port of Blaine, Wash.

 Authorities believe the Native Sun did not have a working oily water separator for at least two years.
-The device is a filter, commonly found on commercial vessels, removes oil from seawater and allows the filtered seawater to be pumped back into the ocean.
+The device is a filter commonly found on commercial vessels.
+It removes oil from seawater and allows the filtered seawater to be pumped back into the ocean.

 The Coast Guard says Native Sun would routinely pump out oil and water at night.